reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 if there is a char!
 They need `n` before a char argument, which means the number of the characters.

-    str.append(n, '*');
+    // The functions which use "n" as a parameter. str.append(n, '*');
     str.assign(n, '*');
     str.insert(0, n, '*');
     str.replace(0, 1, n, '*');

+The other functions such as *string::push_back()* do not need to put the number.

 ## Print
 ### *printf()*